Debt Relief: What Is It, And Is It A Good Idea?

 - They guarantee they can settle all of your debt.

-Despite what its name suggests, debt relief has the potential to make things even worse for the borrower.
+Despite what its name suggests, debt relief has the potential to make matters even worse for the borrower.
 Other than being mindful of scammers, as discussed above, you’ll want to consider the following factors before committing to any debt relief program.

 High Interest Rates

-A debt settlement plan that lowers your amount owed can absolve you of that debt, but the amount that you save will likely be seen as taxable income.
-If your goal is to save money, make sure to budget for those owed taxes.
+A debt settlement plan that lowers your amount owed can absolve you of that debt, but the amount you save will likely be seen as taxable income.
+If your goal is to save money, make sure to budget for those taxes.

 Viewing 1 - 3 of 3